Changissnz/nu_merchant_principal/README.md

 is recognized as problems and solutions, alike, for the one reliable solution is already the system that was erected on the premise of correctness, by practical merit and universal ideal.
 Acting by these prescribed routes of some system is inarguably passive.
+The impressive feats of accomplishing much, "seeing things through", all the while having to tend to an established system are the successful halves of results from "pulling strings".